Azerbaijanis: Medieval period

 Sassanid control ended with their defeat by the Rashidun Caliphate in 642 AD through the Muslim conquest of Persia.
 The Arabs made Caucasian Albania a vassal state after the Christian resistance, led by Prince Javanshir, surrendered in 667.
 Between the ninth and tenth centuries, Arab authors began to refer to the region between the Kura and Aras rivers as Arran.
 During this time, Arabs from Basra and Kufa came to Azerbaijan and seized lands that indigenous peoples had abandoned; the Arabs became a land-owning elite.
 Conversion to Islam was slow as local resistance persisted for centuries and resentment grew as small groups of Arabs began migrating to cities such as Tabriz and Maraghah.
-This influx sparked a major rebellion in Iranian Azerbaijan from 816 to 837, led an Iranian Zoroastrian commoner named Babak Khorramdin.
+This influx sparked a major rebellion in Iranian Azerbaijan from 816 to 837, led by an Iranian Zoroastrian commoner named Babak Khorramdin.
 However, despite pockets of continued resistance, the majority of the inhabitants of Azerbaijan converted to Islam.
 Later, in the 10th and 11th centuries, parts of Azerbaijan were ruled by the Kurdish dynasty of Shaddadid and Arab Radawids.